 Pupils who have a reasonable understanding of the sequence of events and of language/symbols/reasoning may be ready for simple negotations.
-Most of our pupils will need to link this to a fairly immediate set of events eg. if you do ...... then you can play with ...... or if you do ...... then there will be no ......
-This can be implemented either verbally or with the use of symbols/photos.
+Most of our pupils will need to link this to a fairly immediate set of events eg. if you do then you can play with or if you do then there will be no This can be implemented either verbally or with the use of symbols/photos and first and then boards.
+This should be the most appropriate for pupils and success reminders should continue to be in place even when consequences are in place.